 To best diagnose and treat shoulder problems, look to an orthopedic surgeon with specialized training in treating this type of musculoskeletal condition.

 Types of shoulder problems

 Orthopedic doctors have advanced knowledge of the most common shoulder disorders, including:

 - Shoulder dislocation

 - Separated shoulder

-Your doctor’s recommendations may include nonsurgical options such as physical therapy, flexibility training, or pain management medications.
-Severe shoulder conditions may indicate the need for shoulder surgery, which could involve anything from minimally invasive surgery for tendon repair to open surgical procedures like resurfacing, reconstructing, or replacing the shoulder joint.
+Severe shoulder conditions may require shoulder surgery, which could involve anything from minimally invasive surgery for tendon repair to open surgical procedures like resurfacing, reconstructing, or replacing the shoulder joint.